Signing

 Response Signatures

 In some cases you might also want to validate whether responses are actually sent by bunq.
 Here you can do the same thing.
-If you stored the public key of the bunq server (you received this during ) you can verify the response sent by bunq and validate that the response body matches the signature.
+If you stored the public key of the bunq server (you received this during installation) you can verify the response sent by bunq and validate that the response body matches the signature.